zauroc/notejam_FernandesM/README.md

 This is a basic Azure Web App infrastructure deployment ready for a .Net V4.0 application using Terraform V0.14.8 .
 It will be automatically deploy 3 enironments Prod, Dev and UAT:
 Azure Resource Group,
-Azure App Service Plan with App Services auto-scaling, Azure App Service for with deployment slots for Staging and Last Good, Application Insights for production environment,
+Azure App Service Plan with App Services auto-scaling, Azure App Service with deployment slots with Staging and Last Good for DEV and UAT environments, Application Insights,
-Azure SQL Server with databases per slot environment: PROD, Staging and Last Good, Azure storage account for SQL audit,
+Azure SQL Server with databases,
+Azure storage account for SQL audit,
 Azure Storage account for Azure Monitor,
 Azure KeyVault,